Santana LandRovers

 Special local models included the Ligero military SWB introduced in 1980 and based on the British light-weight with its cut-down wings and body, and the forward control Modele 2000.

 The Modele 2000 was introduced in 1981 and came as a cab-chassis, pick-up, drop-side tray or crew-cab.
 The chassis weight of 2360kg and maximum laden weight 4360kg gave a payload of up to 2000kg.
-It was based on the British Army's FC 101, keeping the 101" (2565mm) wheelbase, with a slightly more civilised, hard-top cab, and a choice of Santana's 6-cyl petrol or diesel engines, not the British V8 -- Lloyd Allison.
+It was based on the British Army's FC 101, keeping the 101" (2565mm) wheelbase, with a slightly more civilised, hard-top cab, and a choice of Santana's 6-cyl petrol or diesel engines, not the British V8 -- L. Allison.